Treatment of hydronephrosis of the kidney in a newborn. Hydronephrosis of the kidneys in newborns. Surgical treatment of hydronephrosis in newborns

 Hydronephrosis in children is divided into congenital (it is called primary) and acquired (this is the so-called secondary hydronephrosis).
 Naturally, in a fetus it can only be of the first type.

 The disease can be one-sided, this occurs in most cases and affects either the right or left kidney; and there are also cases of bilateral hydronephrosis, when changes affect both organs.
-This is diagnosed in about 5% or 9% of all cases of this disease.
+This is diagnosed in approximately 5% or 9% of all cases of this disease.

 Manifestations of hydronephrosis in the fetus